alam0rt/kustomize-aws-ssm-generator/README.md

 *version* is the parameter version you want to retrieve from SSM (optional, if not set, latest parameter will be used.)

 *annotate* is a bool, if set to true the `v1/Secret` resource will be annotated with some information about where the parameters were pulled from and what version (if any) are used

+*region* is used to set the AWS region for the plugin

 #### Installation